Examiner Steven D Radosevich has allowed 53 of 71 decided applications in Computer Architecture, Software, and Information Security.

-Steven D Radosevich maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning two art units.
-Across 71 disposed applications, the allowance rate is 75%, with 53 allowed and 18 abandoned.
-This figure is computed from decided cases only and does not include pending applications.
-The record reflects outcomes pooled across all art units under this examiner's jurisdiction.
-The allowance rate represents historical disposition data and is not predictive of outcomes in any specific case.
+Steven D Radosevich maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
+Across dozens of decided applications, his allowance rate is 75%.
+This figure represents the share of applications that were allowed among all decided (allowed and abandoned) applications in his pooled record.
+The allowance rate does not include pending applications and reflects historical outcomes across the examined art units, not a prediction of any specific application's disposition.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →